johnnyhwu/johnnyhwu.github.io/content/posts/paper-intro/rstar/index.en.md

 <!--more-->

-Here is the English translation of the blog post, optimized for SEO and formatted in Markdown.

-***

 ## Introduction

 This article shares a fascinating paper resulting from a collaboration between Microsoft Research Asia and Harvard University: **[Mutual Reasoning Makes Smaller LLM Stronger Problem-Solvers (rStar)](https://arxiv.org/abs/2408.06195)**.
 Published in August 2024, this paper has been successfully accepted as an **ICLR 2025 Poster**!